-D: Funding
+E: Funding

 The intention of this section is for the students and supervisor to discuss what funding has been secured to i) support the student during their studies, and ii) to cover the running expenses of the proposed research.
-It is important to have this discussion prior to the commencement of the research so that students and supervisors are 100% clear on who is covering the costs of a student's living expenses (including fees) and research.
+It is important to have this discussion so that students and supervisors are 100% clear on who is covering the costs of a student's living expenses (including fees) and research.